Exponential optimization of adiabatic quantum-state preparation

-\textit{Introduction}.-- We are currently living the so-called Noisy Intermediate-Scale Quantum (NISQ) era \cite{preskill2018nisq}, in which actual devices are made of a limited number of noisy qubits available in a number of different technological platforms.
+\textit{Introduction}.-- We are currently living the so-called Noisy Intermediate-Scale Quantum (NISQ) era \cite{preskill2018nisq}, in which actual quantum processing devices are made of a limited number of noisy qubits available in a number of different technological platforms.
 Restricting to the realm of digital quantum processors satisfying the DiVincenzo criteria \cite{DiVincenzo2000criteria}, typically 30 all-to-all connected qubits are available in trapped ions quantum processors \cite{Moses2023trapped_ions} and more than 100 in superconducting quantum circuits with next-neighbor coupling \cite{kim2023evidence}.
 The physics of manybody quantum systems may thus be efficiently simulated through the direct application of such devices \cite{Tacchino2020AQT,daley2022review_qsim}.
-A proven advantage in quantum simulations is yet to be presented, at time of writing.
-In fact, in principle one expects NISQ hardware to overcome known issues in simulating quantum systems on classical devices, such as the sign problem for fermionic systems \cite{abrams1997simulation,troyer2005computational}.
-Nowadays, a substantial limitation resides in the severely restricted hardware resources; nevertheless first proof-of-concept quantum simulations of chemical properties have been reported \cite{kandala2017quantumchemistry,kandala2019mitigation,motta2022review}, as well as the time-dynamics of manybody Hamiltonians \cite{chiesa2019fourdimensional,arute2020observation,klymko2022evolution} and quantum field theories \cite{martinez2016real,klco2018quantum,de2022quantum,chakraborty2022classically,nguyen2022schwinger}.
+However, a proven advantage in quantum simulations is yet to be presented, at time of writing.
+In fact, while we may expect NISQ hardware to overcome known issues in simulating quantum systems on classical devices, such as the sign problem for fermionic systems \cite{abrams1997simulation,troyer2005computational}, a substantial limitation resides in the severely restricted hardware resources, nowadays.
+Nevertheless, first proof-of-concept quantum simulations of chemical properties have been reported \cite{kandala2017quantumchemistry,kandala2019mitigation,motta2022review}, as well as the time-dynamics of manybody Hamiltonians \cite{chiesa2019fourdimensional,arute2020observation,klymko2022evolution} and quantum field theories \cite{martinez2016real,klco2018quantum,de2022quantum,chakraborty2022classically,nguyen2022schwinger}.